jgregoriods/rongopy/README.md

 LinearSVC score: 1.0
 ```

 <p>Because the order in which words occur is crucial for deciding whether a sentence is valid Rapanui (beyond the mere frequency of <i>n</i>-grams), a potential solution is to train a Long Short-Term Memory (LSTM) network.
-The network has an embedding layer of size 32, a bidirectional LSTM layer of size 64, a dropout of 20% and a dense output layer of size 3 (real Rapanui and the two pseudo-corpora) with softmax activation.
-Other architectures are possible, but out of the ones I tried, this yielded the highest validation accuracy (70-80%).</p>
+The network was built with an embedding layer of size 32, a bidirectional LSTM layer of size 128, a dropout of 20% and a dense output layer of size 2 (real Rapanui and the pseudo-corpus) with softmax activation.
+Other architectures are possible, but this yielded a high validation accuracy (over 95%).</p>
 <p>I used sklearn for the LinearSVC and tensorflow for the LSTM.
 Models can be loaded from the <code>models</code> folder.</p>

 ```python